CMU-IDS-Fall-2022/final-project-ids-team/README.md

 ### Final deliverables

-- [ ] All code for the project should be in the repo.
+- [:white_check_mark:] All code for the project should be in the repo.
 - [:white_check_mark:] Update the **Online URL** above to point to your deployed project.
-- [ ] A detailed [project report](Report.md).
+- [:white_check_mark:] A detailed [project report](Report.md).
 Each student should submit the URL that points to this file in their github repo on Canvas.
-- [ ] A 5 minute video demonstration.
+- [:white_check_mark:] A 5 minute video demonstration.
 Upload the video to this github repo and link to it from your report.